ont-app/vocabulary/README.md

 Ont-app/vocabulary provides mappings between [Clojure namespaces](https://clojure.org/reference/namespaces) and [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)-based
-namespaces using declarations within Clojure metadata on those namespaces.
+namespaces using declarations within their Clojure metadata.
 It also lets you attach the same metadata to [Clojure vars](https://clojure.org/reference/vars) with the same effect.

 There is support for a similar arrangement within